Let’s keep working on our sound system for our RTS game – time to really code it up!

-In our case, we don’t really have the mid-part: it would be pretty annoying to have a constant noise in the background while producing a unit.
+In our case, we don’t really need the mid-part: it would actually be pretty annoying to have a constant noise in the background while producing a unit.
 However, we can distinguish between the “start” and the “end” of the skill casting.

 So – first of, let’s add these new audio clip fields in the

 SkillManager script.
 We’ll need to do a bit more during the initialisation phase and more importantly emit the proper sounds when running our